[DISCUSS] Foo Proposal

 As a consequence, a podling has a PPMC (Podling Project Management Committee) which operates like the PMC of a top-level project but needs to delegate a few things, like final votes on ASF Releases, to the Incubator PMC.

 The decision to elect people as committers or PPMC members, or both, is similar to TLPs.
 A podling can decide that candidates are elected to the PPMC directly, or make them committers first and wait a bit to "promote" the as PPMC members.
-In TLPs, the latter is safer as it’s fairly hard to remove someone from a PMC if they’re causing problems.
-Committers, on the other hand, have no formal decision power so a two-stage process is often preferred, but it’s not a requirement.
+Committers, on the other hand, have no formal decision power, so a two-stage process is often preferred, but it’s not a requirement.
 Read How the ASF works for more information about this.

 The ASF strongly encourages projects to grow and renew their roster regularly, to foster project sustainability.
 Both podlings and TLPs should be actively looking to elect new committers and PMC members by keeping an eye on who’s active in their communities.